elotroalex/chiens/_texts/translation.md

 - ridiculous, I agree with you,
 - humiliating, I don't deny it,
 - {:.pr} But see here, young man ... dangerous above all else.
 And I'm going to tell you why ...
-- {:.pr.i} You know the white version (our version) of the story of the slave: Cinquez the Negro gives the signal to revolt.
+- {:.pr.i} You know the White version---our version---of the story of the slave: Cinquez the Negro gives the signal to revolt.
 Revolt triumphs.
 But here is Cinquez the Negro who can't sail the ship ...
 Ha, ha!
 Do you see ...
 What a revenge for the Whites! ...
 The untamed sea, the grimoire of stars ... the famine ... the despair ...
 But imagine this for a moment, my friends: Cinquez the Negro can sail the ship!
 Cinquez the Negro can read the stars!
 Cinquez the Negro has calculated right and is headed for land.
-- {:.pr.i} And here it is: one day, Cinquez the Negro arrives with his crew, his people, I would say in a beautiful country, full of sun, parrots, fruits, fresh water , breadfruit ...
+- {:.pr.i} And here it is: one day, Cinquez the Negro arrives with his crew, his people, I would say in a beautiful country, full of sun, parrots, fruits, fresh water, breadfruit ...
 - {:.i2} Huh!
 What do you say?
 - {:.i2} What a slap in the face!